ankcrimson/BulkDataGenerator/README.md

 # BulkDataGenerator

+##Features:
-This Project can be used to create test data for performance testing purposes This has applications around areas involving large set of test data All test data files have different business key values
+* This Project can be used to create test data for performance testing purposes
+* This has applications around areas involving large set of test data
+* All test data files have different business key values

 Author:
-Ankur Srivastava [ankcrimson]
+>Ankur Srivastava [ankcrimson]
+>ankcrimson@yahoo.com
+>AnkurPrakash.Srivastava@gmail.com